aproy/royster_space/site/content/about.md

 ## On the Home Front

 I have a beautiful wife who is an extremely gifted Psychologist and the amazing mother of my daughter.
 We are new to parenthood and it has been an great new adventure for us.
-We also have two dogs and a cat so things are pretty lively around here.
-When I am not spending time with the **fam**.
 I enjoy mountain biking, running and exploring where the wild things are.